 This proposal would provide beneficiaries with a lump-sum payment in lieu of higher monthly benefits as a way to entice people to delay claiming retirement benefits.
 Under this plan, those who delayed claiming beyond the early eligibility age (62) would receive monthly benefits as though they claimed benefits at 62 in addition to a lump-sum payment reflecting the delayed retirement credit.
 Those claiming after their full retirement age (66 or 67) would receive monthly benefits as though they claimed benefits at the full retirement age in addition to a lump-sum payment actuarially equivalent to the present value of the delayed retirement credit.
 The authors suggest that the lump sum will encourage people to delay claiming and work longer, and could enhance their retirement benefits.

-Innovators: Olivia S. Mitchell, The Wharton School of the University of Pennsylvania; Raimond Maurer, Goethe University of Frankfurt; Ralph Rogalla; School of Risk Management, Insurance, and Actuarial Science, St. John’s University, The Peter Tobin College of Business; and Tatjana Schimetschek, Goethe University of Frankfurt
+Innovators: Olivia S. Mitchell, THe Wharton School of the University of Pennsylvania and Raimond Maurer, Goethe University of Frankfurt

 Expanding Qualifying Credit Options for Social Security Benefits